KananKaura/studentstar/README.md

 # studentstar
 Hey!
-Studentstar is an educational website where you can find the best teacher for yourself
+Studentstar is an educational website where you can find the best teacher for yourself.